raj-msn/Port_Tariff.AI/README.md

 ## 🧪 Testing the API

 A test script `test_api.py` is included to verify the functionality of the API endpoints.
-It is pre-configured to test the live Railway deployment but can be easily switched to a local server.
+It is pre-configured to test the live Render deployment but can be easily switched to a local server.

 1.  **Ensure the server is running** (either via Docker or locally).
-2.  **To test the live Railway API**, simply run:
+2.  **To test the live Render API**, simply run:
     ```bash
     python test_api.py
     ```